oame/nazr.in/README.md

 ## Build

 ```
-npm install
+yarn
-npm run watch
+yarn run watch
 ```

 ## APIs

-> This is an ongoing project thus the APIs might be revised.
-Better check README.

-**nazr.in** is the endpoint of the nazr.in APIs.
+**https://nazr.in** is the endpoint for the nazr.in APIs.

 ### POST /api/short_links